 One of my favorite things is finding uncommon uses for common ingredients.
 Case in point: goat cheese in frosting.
 Like in this Honey Cake with fresh figs and goat cheese frosting!
 I absolutely love goat cheese, and have since I was a kid.
 Goat cheese dip, pasta primavera with fresh goat cheese, and, of course, fried goat cheese.
 Eeeeeee!

-My favorite goat cheese has always been Vermont Creamery, because it’s the creamiest, made locally in — yep you guessed it — Vermont!-, and is made 100% from fresh goats’ milk from family farms.
+My favorite goat cheese has always been Vermont Creamery, because it’s the creamiest, made locally in — yep, you guessed it — Vermont, and is made 100% from fresh goats’ milk from family farms.
 So when Vermont Creamery asked me if I’d come on as one of their food blogger partners for the year, I was like “DUH.”

 Well OK I probably replied to their email more like “I’d be so flattered, of course!” …but in my head it was “duh.”